All Episodes

 They could not believe that he was complaining about being homeless when he didn't even bother to work.

-And the Russian audience walked out of the presentation and discussed them.
+And the Russian audience walked out of the presentation in disgust and what are we here for?

-You want us to feel sorry for a bunch of people that are homeless and they don't work.
+You want us to feel sorry for a bunch of people that are homeless and they don't work?

-So what we had even back then, the Ted Kennedy types of the Democrat Party are trying to paint America as a rotten to the core place, and they pack up a bunch of our homeless people, take them over to Russia, because we have to be worse than Russia.
+So what we had, even back then, the Ted Kennedy types of the Democrat Party are trying to paint America as a rotten to the core place.

 We have to be worse than the Soviet Union.